 Tools You Need

-Moreover, knowing how to fix a running toilet saves you hundreds in water bills and avoids an unnecessary plumber visit.
+Fix a running toilet yourself and you'll save hundreds in water costs.
+You'll also skip an unnecessary plumber visit.

 Frequently Asked Questions